 where $\mathbf{X}$, $\mathbf{Y}$ and $\mathbf{Z}$ are three disjoint subsets. \end{assumption} \begin{assumption}[Faithfulness~\cite{BayesianNetwork1985pearl, belief1986pearl, simulation1987pearl, IntelligentSystem1988pearl, IdentifyDuLi1990pearl}] Probability distribution $P$ is faithful to a Bayesian network $\mathcal{G}$ if

-for all disjoint subsets $\mathbf{X}$, $\mathbf{Y}$ and $\mathbf{Z}$. \end{assumption} It is intuitive to understand the two assumptions, that is, the Bayesian network $\mathcal{G}$ has one-to-one correspondence to the independence of probability distribution $P$ in observational data.
-Thus, if they are satisfied, the joint distribution can be factorized according to the Bayesian network, as follow:
+for all disjoint subsets $\mathbf{X}$, $\mathbf{Y}$ and $\mathbf{Z}$. \end{assumption} It is intuitive to understand the two assumptions: the Bayesian network $\mathcal{G}$ corresponds one-to-one to the independence structure of the probability distribution $P$ in the observational data.
+Thus, if they are satisfied, the joint distribution can be factorized according to the Bayesian network, as follows:

 where $\mathbf{Pa}(X_i)$ is the predecessors of $X_i$ in $\mathcal{G}$, that is also called as causal parents.